Link - linking devices and apps

 - Live Versions: 9.6 and higher

-- Operating System: WIN 7, 8, 10; MAC 10.7.5 and higher
+- Operating System: Windows 7, 8, 10; Mac OS X 10.7.5 and higher; iOS; Android

 If at least one other Link-enabled app or instance of Live is connected, the Arrangement Position display will show a moving “progress bar” whenever Live’s transport is not running.
 This bar is a representation of the Live Set’s global launch quantization in relation to that of the other participants in the Link session.
 After you trigger playback, Live will wait until this bar is filled before starting.

 2. Enabling Link in an iOS or Android app